peteremiller/School_District_Analysis/README.md

 Below is a picture of PyCity School District.
 The school we are focusing on is Thomas High School.
 THS is a charter school and is in the under 2000 student category.

 <img src="Resources/pycity.png">
-To better understand how the removal of ninth grade math and reading scores have impacted the analysis I will pose a few questions:
+To better understand how the removal of THS ninth grade math and reading scores have impacted the analysis I will pose a few questions:

 ### How is the district school summary affected?